department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

 You can apply for disability benefits online.
+Depending on what type of disability claim you’re filing, you’ll file your claim either using eBenefits or the online application.
 We’ve listed all the steps below so when you’re ready, you can apply for this tax-free monetary benefit.
 Find out how to apply.

 </div>